Departure Dates for 2025 and 2026

 Everest base camp short trek with helicopter return

-I did the Everest Base Camp short trek and took a helicopter down to Lukla from Gorakshep.
+I did the short trek to Everest Base Camp and took a helicopter to Lukla from Gorakshep.
 Everything worked out well, and I enjoyed the trip.

-The best thing was we had an excellent guide who got lots of knowledge of local culture on the trek.
-Make sure you choose a good company for this trip, and Above the Himalaya is the one choice in Nepal.
+The best thing was that we had an excellent guide who was very knowledgeable about the local culture on the trek.
+Make sure you choose a good company for this trip.
+Above the Himalayas is the one choice in Nepal.

 Alexander Harth